swift-nav/libsbp/HOWTO.md

 1. Add a message definition to the approprate package, or create a new one if needed.
 Read the **Message Guidelines** below.

+2. Increment `number_of_messages` in `python/tests/sbp/test_table.py`
+   by the corresponding number of new messages.

-2. Generate new clients and documentation by running `make all`.
+3. Generate new clients and documentation by running `make all`.
 Verify that the generated code, which isn't too complicated, meets your expectations, as allowed messages are limited by the underlying language implementation.
 For example, you can't specify